nasa/SROMPy/docs/example.rst

 to gravity is :math:`g = 9.8 m^2/s`.

 With uncertainty in an input parameter, the resulting displacement, :math:`Z`, is a random variable as well.
 The quantity of interest in this example with be the maximum displacement over a specified time window, :math:`Z_{max}=max_t(Z)`.
 It is assumed we have access to a computational model that numerically integrates the governing equation over this time window for a given sample of the random stiffness and returns the maximum displacement.
-The goal of this example will be to approximate the CDF, :math:`F(z_{max})`, using the SROM approach with SROMPy and compare it to a Monte Carlo simulation solution.
+The goal of this example will be to approximate the mean, :math:`E[Z_{max}]`, and  CDF, :math:`F(z_{max})`, using the SROM approach with SROMPy and compare it to a Monte Carlo simulation solution.

 Step 1: Define target random variable, initialize model, generate reference solution